pwittchen/dotfiles/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/pwittchen/dotfiles/master/scripts/updateGitForWork)"
 ```

+Once we have dotfiles installed, we can simply type `updateGitForWork` to setup git configuration for work.

 To revert setup of git for work and bring back personal git setup, we can use `updateDotfilesRemote` command.